hermeznetwork/docs/docs/developers/protocol/hermez-protocol/circuits/circuits.md

 |    1    |    1    |  DELETE  |

 Therefore, given the transaction type, it is needed to specify certain signals that would be used in `rollup-tx` circuit:
-  - `s1`: determine processor 1 functionality
+  - `isP1Insert`: determines if processor 1 performs an INSERT function (sender)
-  - `s2`: determine processor 2 functionality
+  - `isP2Insert`: determines if processor 2 performs an INSERT function (receiver)
   - `key1`: set key to be used in processor 1
   - `key2`: set key to be used in processor 2
   - `P1_fnc0` and `P1_fnc1`: selectors for processor 1